1.1. Vyne provides the Service, that allows Merchants to receive payment transactions directly from End User bank accounts.

 (h) interruption or failure of utility service;

-the period commencing on the Effective Date and continuing until the date which is twelve (12) months from the Service Commencement Date;
+the period commencing on the Effective Date and continuing from the Service Commencement Date for the term specified on the Order Form;

 in respect of either Party: